 - SVG file

 I’ve worked on several ways to get the best, most even line around the glass and this is the method that worked best for me.
 Start by finding an object that is about as tall as you’d like your glitter to be.
 I used a roll of painter’s tape.
 Then tape a dry-erase marker to the object.
-Then you can set the glas against the pen, spin the glass, and the pen draw a perfect line all the way around your glass.
+Then you can set the glass against the pen, spin the glass, and the pen draw a perfect line all the way around your glass.

 You’ll see a lot of people using masking tape for the line, but I highly recommend electrical tape.
 It’s stretchy, which makes it easy to place around the glass, and it peels off very cleanly.